Piper De Palma

-Piper De Palma (born October 21, 1996) is an American actress known for The Daphne Project and her breakout role in Spiral Farm.

-She is the daughter of film director Brian De Palma.
+Piper De Palma (born October 21, 1996) is an American actress.
+She is known for The Daphne Project and her breakout role in Spiral Farm.
+De Palma is the second daughter of film director Brian De Palma.

 Career

-Piper De Palma's first acting role was in the short film Ride or Die (2015) with first-time director Alec Tibaldi and co-director Magaajyia Silberfeld.
+De Palma's first acting role was in the short film Ride or Die (2015) with first-time director Alec Tibaldi and co-director Magaajyia Silberfeld.
 Tibaldi and De Palma followed this up with the short film After School (2016).

 This collaboration lead to De Palma's feature debut as the lead in Spiral Farm.
 Tibaldi wrote the role specifically for De Palma and said she was "influential in creating this character".
 In 2021, she appeared in Tibaldi's film The Daphne Project.

-Piper De Palma is directing and starring in an upcoming short Genius of Love.
+De Palma is directing her debut feature titled Jane's Bachelorette Weekend.

 Personal life

-She is the daughter of Brian De Palma and grew up with her half sisters actress Willa Holland, and Brianna Holland.
+She is the youngest daughter of Brian De Palma and grew up with her half sisters actress Willa and Brianna Holland.